 Once an individual is employed by a Kansas law enforcement agency, they will be enrolled by their employing agency in a basic law enforcement training program.
 The current KLETC basic training program is 14-weeks, 560-hours in length.
-New officers attending basic training are provided intense education and training in contemporary law enforcement procedures and legal topics such as constitutional law, search and seizure, interview and interrogation law, rules of evidence, warrant requirements, and use of force.
-Not only do new officers learn about contemporary policing in the classroom, they get to experience it in scenario-based performance outcome training practical exercises.
-Additionally, the 14-week course covers a myriad of other police topics such as defensive tactics, firearms, emergency vehicle driver training, communication skills, and crime scene investigation, just to name a few of the 107 topics covered.
+New officers attending basic training are provided intense education and training in contemporary law enforcement procedures and legal topics such as constitutional law, search and seizure, interview, and interrogation law, rules of evidence, warrant requirements, and use of force.
+In addition, this training has a heavy emphasis on de-scalation, resiliency, and the health and well-being of officers.
+Not only do new officers learn about contemporary policing in the classroom, but they also get to experience it in scenario-based performance outcome training practical exercises.

-Currently there continues to be a high demand for well-qualified individuals seeking a career in law enforcement.
+Currently, there continues to be a high demand for well-qualified individuals seeking a career in law enforcement.
 Please be aware that there is a vast range of beginning salaries for new Kansas law enforcement officers.
-Past history has reflected that police agencies that have the ability to pay higher starting salaries (and provide better benefits) typically do not have difficulty in attracting applicants.
-You are encouraged to contact law enforcement agencies directly to determine hiring requirements, starting salaries and recruitment opportunities.
+Past history has reflected those police agencies that have the ability to pay higher starting salaries (and provide better benefits) typically do not have difficulty in attracting applicants.
+You are encouraged to contact law enforcement agencies directly to determine hiring requirements, starting salaries, and recruitment opportunities.

 Challenge Examination / Lapsed Certification